Utilize the Arpio API to programmatically access information about your Arpio applications

 Step 1: Create the API key

-Step 2: Save the API Key and Account ID to an environmental variable
+Step 2: Save the API Key and Account ID to environmental variables

 export ARPIO_ACCOUNT_ID=<Your Account ID>